scrapy/scrapy/docs/index.rst

 :doc:`topics/commands`
     Learn about the command-line tool used to manage your Scrapy project.

-:doc:`topics/items`
-    Define the data you want to scrape.

 :doc:`topics/spiders`
     Write the rules to crawl your websites.